-This book describes Swift 4.0, which is the default version of Swift included in Xcode 9.
+This book describes Swift 4.0, the default version of Swift that’s included in Xcode 9.
 You can use Xcode 9 to build targets that are written in either Swift 4 or Swift 3.

 When you use Xcode 9 to build Swift 3 code, most of the new Swift 4 functionality is available.
 That said, the following features are available only to Swift 4 code:

 Substring operations return an instance of the